Where did the idea for Intellin come from?

 We’ve done a lot of patient testing with prototypes of Intellin®, and something that comes through strongly is a high level of doubt about what can be trusted, especially on the internet.

-All the information that you see on Intellin® has been reviewed and signed off by a Professor of Diabetes so you can be assured that it is appropriate.
+All the information that you see on Intellin® has been reviewed and signed off by our Clinical Team so you can be assured that it is appropriate.
 Similarly, the internal system that calculates your ‘areas of risk’ has been designed by a leading UK University and again validated by clinical academics.